utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 ## Commenting on APIs

-You can discuss your APIs with collaborators in Postman, keeping the conversation in context and available to other stakeholders.
+You can add one or more comments to an API.
+Use comments to discuss your APIs with collaborators in Postman, keeping the conversation in context and available to other stakeholders.

 API producers ([Editor role](/docs/collaborating-in-postman/roles-and-permissions/#api-roles)) can add comments to an API.
 API consumers ([Viewer role](/docs/collaborating-in-postman/roles-and-permissions/#api-roles)) can't add comments to an API and won't see comments made by API producers.
 However, API consumers can comment on [published versions](#commenting-on-published-apis) of an API.

-To comment on an API, do the following:
+To add a new comment to an API, do the following:

 1. Select an API in the sidebar.
 1. Select the comment icon <img alt="Comments icon" src="https://assets.postman.com/postman-docs/icon-comments-v9.jpg#icon" width="18px"> in the right sidebar.
-1. Enter your comment and select **Add Comment**.
+1. Enter your comment and select **Comment**.

 <img alt="Commenting on an API" src="https://assets.postman.com/postman-docs/v10/api-builder-add-comment-v10-10.jpg" width="443px" />